jaimani1111/weather-monitoring-system/README.md

 This application monitors weather conditions in real time using data from the OpenWeatherMap API.
 It processes the data to provide rollups and aggregates, and sends alerts when specific conditions are met.

-## Features

-- **Real-time Weather Monitoring:** Fetches current weather data for specified cities.
-- **Email Alerts:** Sends email notifications when specific weather thresholds are exceeded.
-- **Daily Rollups:** Logs and summarizes weather data daily.

 ## Project Structure

 - `src/`: Contains the application source code
-  - `db.js`: Database connection and schema
+  - `db.js`: Database connection and schema (uses SQLite for data storage)
-  - `weather.js`: Functions for fetching weather data and processing
+  - `weather.js`: Functions for fetching weather data and processing it
-  - `alerts.js`: Functions for sending alerts (including email alerts)
+  - `alerts.js`: Functions for sending alerts via email
   - `index.js`: Main application file
+- `public/`: Contains static files
+  - `index.html`: The main HTML file served to users
 - `package.json`: Project metadata and dependencies
 - `README.md`: Project documentation